bGZo/soul/pages/jvm___memory.md

             - *MinMetaspaceFreeRatio – *is the minimum percentage of class metadata capacity free after [garbage collection](https://www.baeldung.com/jvm-garbage-collectors)
             - *MaxMetaspaceFreeRatio *– is the maximum percentage of class metadata capacity free after a garbage collection to avoid a reduction in the amount of space
         - 方法区 Method Area
-          define:: Store class structure (runtime constants and static variables) and code for methods and constructors.
+          mark:: Store class structure (runtime constants and static variables) and code for methods and constructors.
           - 常量池 Runtime Constant Pool
-            define:: per-class runtime representation of constant pool in a class. (类中常量池的每个类运行时表示形式).
+            mark:: per-class runtime representation of constant pool in a class. (类中常量池的每个类运行时表示形式).
 It contains class runtime constants and static methods.
         - 内存池 Memory Pool
-          define:: Create a pool of immutable objects if the implementation supports it. like String Pool.
+          mark:: Create a pool of immutable objects if the implementation supports it. like String Pool.
           - #+BEGIN_WARNING
             Memory Pool can belong to Heap or Perm Gen, depending on the JVM memory manager implementation.
             属于堆还是永久代取决于 JVM 内存管理的实现
             #+END_WARNING
           -
       - 栈内存 Java Stack Memory
-        define:: used for execution of a thread.
+        mark:: used for execution of a thread.
 They contain method specific values that are short-lived and references to other objects in the heap that is getting referred from the method.
         - #+BEGIN_WARNING
           Stack memory belongs to the non-heap memory of JVM.
 It is allocated for each thread that runs in the JVM.
 Stack memory is used to store local variables and method calls for each thread.
           #+END_WARNING